evan-rf/etachov.github.io/_posts/2018-01-02-sentiment-of-the-city.md

 ```

-To score sentiment at the sentence level, I used Tyler Rinker's [`sentimentr`](https://github.com/trinker/sentimentr) package.
-I chose `sentimentr` because it take into account valence shifters (e.g. negations like "not good") when calculating the scores.
+To score sentiment at the sentence level, I used [Tyler Rinker's `sentimentr`](https://github.com/trinker/sentimentr) package.
+I chose `sentimentr` because it takes into account valence shifters (e.g. negations like "not good") when calculating the scores.

 ```R